If there’s one major American music festival that seems to attract more travelers than any other, it’s Bonnaroo.

-Guide to Bonnaroo: The music
+Guide to Bonnaroo: The Music

 Because the festival is held on private grounds, there’s no curfew.
 Bonnaroo is famous for having shows start as late as 3 am, which can lead to an awesome party atmosphere, particularly when a dance/DJ act with a laser light show takes the stage.

 On top of that, there’s always some inconsiderate bastard who gets up at 8 and starts blasting music, waking up everybody within a half-mile.
 Bottom line: You’ll be awake by 8 every morning.
 Expect very little sleep over the weekend.

-It’s for that reason that after 2008, I swore I would never attend Bonnaroo again unless I was traveling in an RV to block out the sun and the noise.
+It’s for that reason that after 2008, I said I would never attend Bonnaroo again unless I was traveling in an RV to block out the sun and the noise.
 I need my beauty sleep!

 Unlike Lollapalooza, Bonnaroo has very few trees.
 When it gets hot during the day, you can’t even lie in the shade and take a quick nap, because shade is at a premium and it’s nearly impossible to find an available spot.

-Guide to Bonnaroo: Camping arrangements
+Guide to Bonnaroo: Camping & Hotel Options

 Get to Bonnaroo as early as possible.
 There are only a couple of two-lane roads into the site, so if you arrive late in the day on Thursday, expect to sit in traffic for at least an hour, maybe two.